About the USC Rossier School of Education

 Classes in education at USC began in the 1890s, the Department of Education was established in 1909, and the School of Education was established in 1918.
 In 1998, alumni Barbara J. and Roger W. Rossier gave $20 million to the school, which was at the time the largest gift to any school of education in the world.
 In recognition of their generosity and the importance of their vision for the future of education, the school was renamed in their honor.

 In 2009, the Rossier School of Education welcomed its first students into the MAT online, an online Master of Arts in Teaching program, which was the first from a major research university.
 The online program offers the same rigor as our traditional on-campus program but is offered in an interactive learning environment with intensive, school-based fieldwork experiences, no matter where students reside.
-Today, MAT online is one of the fastest growing teacher preparation programs and has placed students at more than 1300 school districts and 4000 schools.
+Today, MAT online is one of the fastest growing teacher preparation programs with more than 1,800 graduates in 47 states and 38 countries.